charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 It will be assigned:

-- A public private key pair that you can download
+- A public private key pair that you can download.
+Put it in your **.ssh** folder.
-- A non-permanent public IP address.
+- A non-permanent public IP address for your EC2 instance.
+You can see this in your AWS console, under EC2 instances.

 We will need a permanent IP address, so later we will create an elastic IP address.
 The elastic IP will not change.